 Around half of the systems we evaluated offer a feature that promises to automatically alert responders when the pendant wearer falls.
 With these systems, technology inside the pendant detects that a fall has occurred and immediately sends a signal to the base station.
 Companies either offer this feature as a package upgrade or as an add-on accessory for a minimal additional monthly fee.
 Life Alert, which owns the trademark for the “fallen” tagline, is not among the companies that offer fall detection.
 We did not include it in our lineup, for other reasons we noted above.

 While this feature is a great benefit to ensure that you or your loved one can get immediate help during a fall, don’t depend on fall detection as a failsafe feature; the technology does not pick up 100% of falls.
 You can learn more about fall detection by reading our article about "Medical Alert Systems with Fall Detection."

-Three medical alert systems – Medical Guardian, our Gold Award winner; LifeFone, our Silver Award Winner; and Bay Alarm Medical, our Bronze Award Winner – rose above the rest in our comparison, mostly due to their superior performance in operating range of run times – the factors we weighted most heavily in our rankings.
+Throughout our research, three medical alert systems – Medical Guardian, our Gold Award winner; LifeFone, our Silver Award Winner; and Bay Alarm Medical, our Bronze Award Winner – rose above the rest in our comparison, mostly due to their superior performance in operating range and run times – the factors we weighted most heavily in our rankings.
 No other systems offered as long an operating range in our simulated home environment.
 Medical Guardian edges out the other two with the longest range overall.

 The Care Innovations unit stands out with its base station design.
 Rather than the typical white- or cream-colored units of most services, the Care Innovations Link base station is a thin black box that can blend in with most appliances, such as an alarm clock or entertainment system.
 The company also offers a separate GPS-capable unit with different package options if GPS mobility is important to you.